davidarias/pokedex/README.md

 ## Features

+* Single Page Aplication (No need for backed, just an static web server)
-* List up to 50 pokemons
+* List up to 100 pokemons
 * Filter by name
 * Pagination
 * Local cache of resources to comply with the fair use policy of pokeapi ( provided by the library [pokeapi-js-wrapper](https://github.com/PokeAPI/pokeapi-js-wrapper) )
+* Back and forward browser buttons works as expected

 ## Screenshots